pushpad/pushpad-node/README.md

 notification.broadcast(function(err, result) { /*...*/ });
 ```

+You can set the default values for most fields in the project settings.
+See also [the docs](https://pushpad.xyz/docs/rest_api#notifications_api_docs) for more information about notification fields.

-If no user with that id has subscribed to push notifications, that id is simply ignored.
+If you try to send a notification to a user ID, but that user is not subscribed, that ID is simply ignored.

 The methods above return an object: